edgelesssys/constellation/docs/versioned_docs/version-2.19/getting-started/install.md

 :::caution

-`project_id` refers to the ID of your STACKIT project.
-The STACKIT portal also shows the OpenStack ID that's associated with your project in some places.
-Make sure you insert the STACKIT project ID in the `clouds.yaml` file.
-It's of the format "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX".
+`project_id` refers to the ID of your OpenStack project.
+The STACKIT portal also shows the STACKIT ID that's associated with your project in some places.
+Make sure you insert the OpenStack project ID in the `clouds.yaml` file.

 :::